Closeness to spheres of hypersurfaces with normal curvature bounded below: Abstract

 \section{Abstract}

-For a Riemannian manifold $M^{n+1}$ and a compact domain $\Omega \subset M^{n+1}$ whose boundary $\partial\Omega$ is a hypersurface with the normal curvature bounded from below we give a sharp estimate for the angle between a geodesic ray from a fixed point $O$ inside the domain $\Omega$ through a point on $\partial\Omega$ and the outward normal to $\partial\Omega$ at this point, depending on the distance between $O$ and $\partial\Omega$.
-Also, we give a sharp estimate for the width of a spherical layer which can enclose such hypersurface.
+For a Riemannian manifold $M^{n+1}$ and a compact domain $\Omega \subset M^{n+1}$ bounded by a hypersurface $\partial \Omega$ with normal curvature bounded below, estimates are obtained in terms of the distance from $O$ to $\partial \Omega$ for the angle between the geodesic line joining a fixed interior point $O$ in $\Omega$ to a point on $\partial \Omega$ and the outward normal to the surface.
+Estimates for the width of a spherical shell containing such a hypersurface are also presented.